Get free weekly resources from us!

 Springfield, Illinois

 For years our church has had a program called Bible Buddies.
 We match caring adults with third graders in our church.
-The adults pay for Bibles for their buddies, participate in the presentation of the Bibles, and commit to pray for their buddies throughout the year.
+The adults purchase Bibles for their buddies, present the Bibles to kids, and commit to praying for their buddies throughout the year.
 Often, the adult buddies each send a small gift and card to their buddies to make them feel special.

 This year I added a Bible study called How to Use My Bible.
 I invited third, fourth, and fifth graders along with anyone else who wanted to come.
 I expected approximately 15 children the first night and was pleasantly surprised to have more than 25 children participate in the eight-week course.
-The kids are excited about the idea of being able to use their Bibles just like the adults.
+The kids are excited about understanding how to navigate their Bibles.

 Laura Matthai